 According to NBC King 5 News, Washington State authorities are seeing a rise in motorcycle accidents even during COVID.
 Making matters worse, the spike is involving fatal crashes.
 Per the report, the state is blaming the sharp increase in warmer weather.
 FOX News published an article on May 10th about “stay at home” order protests in King County.
 It appears that a large number of people are taking to the road in an attempt to blow off steam or to resume some form of normal life.
 If you, or a loved one, have sustained an injury due to a motorcycle crash or any type of vehicle accident you may want to talk to a personal injury attorney in King County, WA.

-As always, we thank you for visiting our law firm website.
+As always, we thank you for visiting our law firm’s website.
 Please remember that our site does not provide legal advice.
-Instead, we post our opinions about accident injury related topics.
+Instead, we post our opinions about accident injury-related topics.
 For over a decade The Jones Firm has fought for the financial rights of accident injury victims.
 We understand that accident victims have lots of questions.
-That’s why we do our best to provide up to date information on our website.
+That’s why we do our best to provide up-to-date information on our website.
 In addition, we also provide FREE consultations.
 Today, we are going to talk about motorcycle accidents and what we can do to help you after a crash.

 Motorcycle Accident Injury Lawyers in King County